lrzmroczek/software-development-lessons/docs/Lessons.md

 	- Who is working on something related?
 	- Where will my changes be seen?

-- Wait for the CI to finish to verify it all works ([example CI pipeline](https://github.com/lrzmroczek/software-development/-/pipelines/876846))!
+- Wait for the CI to finish to verify it all works!

 ![[gitlab_ci_pipeline.png]] [^1]
 [^1]: https://gitlab.com/